Simplificatedd/Module-planner/README.md

 3. **Plan Semesters**: Drag modules from the module bank to semester columns
 4. **Track Progress**: Monitor your credit progress and semester distribution
 5. **Manage**: Use the management tools to clear or reorganize your plan
+6. **Export Plan**: Use the download button to generate a printable semester overview

 ## Features in Detail